KonstantinM08/PP8/README.md

 #### Reflection Questions

 1. **How do you pass a file name to a program using the `-i` and `-o` options?** getopt(argc, argv, `"n:s:i:o:"` sring specifies the valid options.
-The colon `:` following       `i` and `o` characters tells `getopt` that these options require an argument.
+The colon `:` following       `i` and `o` characters tells
+   `getopt` that these options require an argument.
    After running compiled binary the filename is passed immediately following the flag, seperated by a space.
 When getopt encounters `-i` it automatically assigns the next element to the comand-line arguments "input.txt" to the external variable optarg.
 After that the loop captures ghis with `infile = optarg`, making "input.txt" available to the program for further operations.

-2. **What are typical use cases for parameters versus flags?
+3. **What are typical use cases for parameters versus flags?
 How do the differ from one another?**
+   Flags hold binary value, which makes them particularily interresting for switching between different modes, or controlling ouptut details.
+It could also be to overrite saftety checks.
+   Parameters on the other hand provide core data a programm can work with.
+Therefore they can be used to supplying a wide range of inputs, which could be used to provide a programm with a file to read or a path to save results in.
 ---

 ### Task 3: Interactive Input with `scanf` & `fscanf`